williamyang1991/VToonify/README.md

        --batch BATCH_SIZE --name SAVE_NAME                  # + ADDITIONAL STYLE CONTROL OPTION
 ```
 VToonify-T only has one STYLE CONTROL OPTION:
  - `--weight` (default: 1,1,1,1,1,1,1,1,1,0,0,0,0,0,0,0,0,0): 18 numbers indicate how the 18 layers of the ffhq stylegan model and the finetuned model are blended to obtain the final Toonify model.
-[Here](https://github.com/williamyang1991/VToonify/blob/edfd68e96eb0c0ab4c31628feef1b667e890a2cd/train_vtoonify_t.py#L30) are the `--weight` we use in the paper for different styles.
+[Here](https://github.com/williamyang1991/VToonify/blob/edfd68e96eb0c0ab4c31628feef1b667e890a2cd/train_vtoonify_t.py#L30) is the `--weight` we use in the paper for different styles.
 Please refer to [toonify](https://github.com/justinpinkney/toonify) for the details.

 Here is an example to reproduce the VToonify-T model on Arcane style:
 ```python